AFF

 of gloves.
 She took a pair and slipped

 them on, then returned to her patient, taking his hand.
-For a moment he recoiled, not expecting to

 feel latex.
 “Don’t freak out on me,